eirvine94/20.440_PSET4_v2/README.md

 Installation:
-Run the First_Pass.R file to peform the analysis.
+This analysis should be performed in R. Run the First_Pass.R file to peform the analysis.
 QC_Plot.tiff will subsequently be located in Plots folder.

 Requires Seurat version 3.1.5